 Braven is an equal opportunity employer and considers qualified applicants for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, gender identity and expression, age, disability, veteran status, or any other protected factor.
 We encourage talented individuals of all backgrounds to apply.

-Location: Hybrid in New York, (NYC)
+Location: Hybrid in Chicago, IL (CHI)

 Employment Type: Full-time

-Start Date: January 2026
+Start Date: Jun 23, 2026

 Braven is a national nonprofit that prepares promising college students to secure a strong first opportunity after college graduation through a career-accelerating program.